security-notes/infobyte-faraday-wiki/Home.md

 ### Conflicts
 If two plugins have different information for the same element it will generate a conflict that the user will have to resolve.
 For example, **user1** incorporates host *127.0.0.1 OS:Linux* and **user2** incorporates *127.0.0.1 OS: Linux Ubuntu 13.10*.

-The [QT interface](https://github.com/infobyte/faraday/wiki/Usage#qt-gui) will show a number next to the name of the Workspace, this is the amount of conflicts that have to be resolved.
-To resolve, right-click and select "Resolve conflicts", then select the object you wish to keep and that's it!

 On our [GTK interface](https://github.com/infobyte/faraday/wiki/Usage#gtk-gui) there's a button on the bottom right corner of the main window with the number of conflicts in the current workspace.
 To solve them, just click that button and a window will open where you can edit the conflicting objects and select which one to keep.

 ### Faraday plugin